hectoxor/qwr/econ1220/unemployment/main.md

 - Some unemployment is natural and healthy for economy
 - Zero unemployment would mean zero job mobility
 - Decreasing unemployment rate isn't always positive (could mean discouraged workers)

+Unemployed rate can only be 2 types, when there is afull employemnt output (aligning with PPC curve) and when it's not.
+If yes, the unemployment rate equals to natural unemployment rate (structural + frictional).
+And cyclical equals to zero